51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-on-premise.md

 - Call `refreshData` on the C++ engine in order to load data into the relevant data structures.
-- Call the necessary functions on the C++ engine in order to acquire meta data about the engine that is dependant on the data file:
+- Call the necessary functions on the C++ engine in order to acquire metadata about the engine that is dependent on the data file:
   - [accepted evidence](#accepted-evidence)
   - [properties](#property)
   - [additional device detection metadata](#metadata)